BLuFeNiX/TeleportationRunes/README.md

 ## Downloads

 * [Latest stable build](https://github.com/BLuFeNiX/TeleportationRunes/releases/latest)
-* Latest pre-release builds can be found at the top of [this page](https://github.com/BLuFeNiX/TeleportationRunes/releases).
+* Pre-release builds can be found at the top of [this page](https://github.com/BLuFeNiX/TeleportationRunes/releases).
+These will have newer features and fixes, but may not be stable or fuly tested.

 ## Building
 ```